durovsky/rep/rep-I000X.rst

 .. image:: rep-I000X/cp1616.jpg

 From user point of view, CP1616 acts like a standard PROFINET IO device - STEP7 or Simatic NCM tools are are required for basic topology setup and configuration is downloaded to CP1616 through standard Ethernet.
-Afterwards user's Linux (or other OS) application adresses existing configuration and access particular communication channels defined in SIMATIC project.
+Afterwards, user's Linux (or other OS) application adresses existing configuration and access particular communication channels defined in SIMATIC project.

-Existing Linux SW for CP1616
+Linux SW for CP1616
 ========
-DK-16xx PN IO [dk16xx]_ is a software developemnt kit for integration of CP1616 module into various PCs  equipped by standard PCI slot.
+DK-16xx PN IO [#dk16xx]_ is a software developemnt kit for integration of CP1616 module into various PCs  equipped by standard PCI slot.
 Linux CP1616 driver and user IO Base library sources as well as comprehensive documentation for porting to other OS is included.
 The kit is free of charge, it can be downloaded from Siemens support website [#siemens_sup]_ or ordered directly.
 The following graphic shows the software layers and communictation paths between CP1616 firmware, driver and IO base library

 .. image:: rep-I000X/overview.jpg